lf-/gankra.github.io/blah/text-hates-you/index.md

 The problem is, there's really no reasonable answer for what *should* happen here.
 We've broken up a ligature with different stylings, and since the ligature is in some sense a rendering "unit" it's reasonable to simply refuse to support this (as most do).

 For whatever reason, [someone working on Firefox got really enthusiastic about trying to handle it more gracefully](https://robert.ocallahan.org/2006/10/partial-ligatures_24.html).
-The general approach is to just draw the ligature multiple times with best-guess masks and different colors, which works surprisingly well!
+The general approach is to draw the ligature multiple times with best-guess masks and different colors, which works surprisingly well!

 There is a *some* merit in trying to support these "partial ligatures": only shaping can know if a ligature will happen, and it can depend on system-specific fonts, so a ligature may show up where no one expected!
 The classic english example here is an æ ligature from a user-installed font spanning the boundary of a hyperlink.